 Once you create your account (which can be set up for you as well as your children for pediatric care), you can pay per service at rates that depend on the nature of the visit.
 There are no appointments necessary.
 If a doctor prescribes medication for you, you will be able to pick it up at your local pharmacy.

-We liked the fact that you can use your computer (as well as the app) for video visits, which isn’t always the case.
+We liked the fact that you can use your computer (as well as the mobile app) for video visits, which isn’t always the case.
 Sessions with a doctor are generous and not at all rushed.
 In our testing, the sessions worked well from any device (computer, smartphone, tablet).

 How long are Teladoc wait times?